yashpant-webdev/BERT-Model-For-Category-Prediction/README.md

 # Category Prediction Through Description using BERT MODEL
-This repository is mainly the solution of MIDAS Summer Internship Task-3

 ## NLP
 Assignment Details-
 Use a given dataset to build a model to predict the category using description.
 Write code in python.
 Using Jupyter notebook is encouraged.